 To ensure that learning outcomes achieved abroad can be integrated into an individual learner’s qualification or pathway, involved partners - in particular the competent body that is responsible for awarding the respective qualification - must clarify the following aspects:

 - how will the validation and recognition of learning (and, in some cases, credit) achieved abroad be carried out and recorded?

 - who is responsible for each step in this process both in the home system and the home organisation (note that in some cases these might not be the same body)?

 - what are the practical consequences of validation and recognition?
-For example, will the learner receive a certificate?
+For example, will the learner receive a certificate or personal transcript?
 If the learner is participating in a VET programme in which grades are used, how will grades will be awarded for learning outcomes achieved abroad.

 Depending on the systems in place, validation and recognition might form two separate steps or be combined in a single action.
 This should be clarified and explained in the Learning Agreement.

 The validation of learning outcomes is generally understood to mean: the process of confirming that one or more learning outcomes that have been achieved (by a learner) and subsequently assessed (by the host institution) correspond to specific learning outcomes which may be required for a unit or a qualification.
 Validation is preceded by assessment (in the host country) and is based on the documentation of assessed learning outcomes by the involved assessor, recording this in a personal transcript (or similar) document.
 Those in charge of validation, in the home institution, then take stock of the initial assessor’s judgement, comparing related documentation with the learning outcomes laid down in the learning agreement and examining the extent to which the two documents are consistent.
 If the expected learning outcomes are met at the required level (proficiency, autonomy, etc.) then the assessment is normally validated meaning that learners can receive a pass or a specific grade.